 A Preschool Feelings Theme can help children identify and name their emotions.
 Throughout each day, children experience a wide range of feelings.
 Sometimes they experience them from hour to hour or sometimes from minute to minute!
 You can use this theme to teach the children how to react to their emotions as well.
-This theme page is filled with preschool activities and ideas for all areas of your classroom.
+This theme page is filled with preschool lesson plans, activities and ideas for all areas of your classroom.

 You can either scroll down through this page to see all of the preschool activities for your theme or click the link below to go to specific preschool activity types you are looking for.